jimmybgammyknee/EpiCSA_Methylation_June2016/tutorial/DMR_analysisR.md

 From a list of these files, we now can make data objects in R, which is a data structure that methylkit uses to analyse the data.

-	CG <- read(cg.list,
+	CG <- methRead(cg.list,
          			sample.id=list("Control", "Test"),
          			assembly = "Athal10",
          			header = TRUE,
          			context = "CpG",
          			treatment = c(0, 1))
-    CHG <- read(chg.list,
+    CHG <- methRead(chg.list,
          			sample.id=list("Control", "Test"),
          			assembly = "Athal10",
          			header = TRUE,
          			context = "CHG",
          			treatment = c(0, 1))
-    CHH <- read(chh.list,
+    CHH <- methRead(chh.list,
          			sample.id=list("Control", "Test"),
          			assembly = "Athal10",
          			header = TRUE,
          			context = "CHH",
          			treatment = c(0, 1))

 As part the initial part of the pipeline, we should have a quick check of the samples to see how they look.
-Im only going to look at CpG's in the following examples, but you can try all the contexts to see how they look afterwards
+Im only going to look at CpG's in the following examples, but you can try all the contexts to see how they look afterwards.

-    getMethylationStats(CG[[1]], plot = TRUE, both.strands = FALSE)
-    getMethylationStats(CG[[2]], plot = TRUE, both.strands = FALSE)

     getCoverageStats(CG[[1]], plot = TRUE, both.strands = FALSE)
     getCoverageStats(CG[[2]], plot = TRUE, both.strands = FALSE)